 5 Lessons Learned from Working at Google for 3.5 years

-During my time at Google, I learned a lot of valuable lessons, five of which come to mind:
+During my time at Google, I gained numerous valuable insights—five of which stand out:

 1. Be Speedy (respond quickly)